audiotranskription Hintergrund

 Citation of this article

-Dresing, T., Pehl, T., Krähnke, U. (2024).
-The hybrid interpretation group with dialogic-moderated LLMs: practical guidance for AI-supported qualitative research. audiotranskription.de. https://www.audiotranskription.de/hybride-interpretationsgruppe
+Dresing, T., Pehl, T., Krähnke, U. (2025).
+Introduction to hybrid interpretation with 3 LLMs: A practice-oriented approach Step-by-step instructions for a text segment. https://www.audiotranskription.de/hybride-interpretationsgruppe

 Literature